-A local lad from Dalkeith, James Malarkie, served with the Tank Corps in WW1, he was driver of a tank in the 14th Battalion and in this letter home tells of his part in an action.
+A local lad from Dalkeith, James Malarkie, served with the Tank Corps in WW1, he was driver of a tank in the 14th Battalion and because of this the names of their tanks all began with letter N.

 For the action described Pte.
 James William Malarkie (No.112296) was awarded the Military Medal.